shrouk-fouad/Supply-Chain-Analysis-and-Reporting-System/README.md

 # Supply-Chain-Analysis-and-Reporting-System

 This project is an Analysis of a global trade Company called TradeXPress that specializes in supplying high-quality products where they provide Wholesale items and Sell them to Retail Companies.
-This is a Comprehensive Analysis for all the Aspects of the Business Starting at July 2020 Till April 2022.
-This analysis was conducted in order to provide insights of how we've been doing so far and what recommendations can be provided in order to continue growing as a business  including increasing sales, expansion and better customer experience.
+This is a Comprehensive Analysis of all the Aspects of the Business Starting from July 2020 Till April 2022.
+This analysis was conducted in order to provide insights of how we've been doing so far and what recommendations can be provided in order to continue growing as a business  including increasing sales, expansion, and better customer experience.

 Analysis includes :
 * Sales trends